kazoli/lottery_game_test/README.md

 # DESCRIPTION

-Lottery game test with a player and and an operator.
+Lottery game test with a player and an operator.
 React with typescript and global state management was created with useReducer and useContext hooks.

 # LIVE DEMO